tellaw/jsdock/README.md

 ## How does it works ?
-JSDock keeps the configuration of every server in a profile repository described in JSON (~/jsdock/).
+JSDock keeps the configuration of every server in a profile repository described in JSON or YAML (~/jsdock/).
 Each profile is linked automatically to a dev network, making communication beetween dockers very easy.
 Profiles can be configured using dynamic sources directory.
 The sources directory can be injected automatically inside the server using you path context or any path given by you, or set as default.

 *So, want to start ?*